apache/calcite/site/_docs/reference.md

 | Operator syntax | Description
 |:--------------- |:-----------
 | {fn CONCAT(character, character)} | Returns the concatenation of character strings
-| {fn LOCATE(string1, string2)} | Returns the position in *string2* of the first occurrence of *string1*.
-Searches from the beginning of the second CharacterExpression, unless the startIndex parameter is specified.
 | {fn INSERT(string1, start, length, string2)} | Inserts *string2* into a slot in *string1*
 | {fn LCASE(string)}            | Returns a string in which all alphabetic characters in *string* have been converted to lower case
 | {fn LENGTH(string)} | Returns the number of characters in a string